-ESP610 Autism: History, Prevalence, Diagnosis and Characteristics - 3 credits research that continue to this day.
-This Cambridge College course will focus on autism as a neurological developmental disorder characterized by an impairment in social interaction, communication skills, and in behavior.
+ESP610 Autism: History, Prevalence, Diagnosis and Characteristics - 3 credits

+This course examines current research and theoretical models that focus on typical and atypical development of children.
+Emphasis is on understanding the child with autism in terms of psychological, intellectual, social, and physical development.
+The historical problem of biological versus psychological causation of autism will be examined along with trends in autism research that continue to this day.
+This course will focus on autism as a neurological developmental disorder characterized by an impairment in social interaction, communication skills, and in behavior.
 Autism is acknowledged as a "spectrum" disorder meaning that children with autism may range from extremely low cognitively to highly intelligent with little or no language to communicate to being highly verbal.
 The cause(s) of autism is not known at this time, with 9 out of 10, for whom the cause is idiopathic.
 Autism Spectrum Disorder is the fastest growing developmental disability with 1 in 150 children now being diagnosed with autism.
 It is more common than Cerebral Palsy, Down Syndrome, and Childhood cancers combined.